wp-plugins/heyyou/readme.txt

 * fixed: when doing a update/re-categorize/delete action in media, cat-count updates

 = 0.0.9.13 =
-* fixed: errors from attachment plugin showing division by 0 for file size when no file exsists
+* fixed: errors from attachment plugin showing division by 0 for file size when no file exists

 = 0.0.9.7 =
 * added: hys_get_meta() to easily get hys post meta in a single array